yw-fang/SVM-bandgap/README.md

 ![Fig 2](./Fig2.png)

-\textbf{Fig 2: The blue squares show the predicted bad gaps by support vector regression (SVR) with 18 predictors.}
+**Fig 2: The blue squares show the predicted bad gaps by support vector regression (SVR) with 18 predictors.**